 Frequently Asked Questions

 Raw green papaya is rich in latex and an enzyme called papain.
-In large concentrations, these can trigger uterine contractions and are associated with miscarriage, particularly in the first trimester.
-Ripe orange papaya, however, has very little papain and is safe and nutritious in moderation.
-When in doubt, ask your doctor.
+In large amounts these can trigger uterine contractions and are linked to miscarriage, particularly in the first trimester.
+Ripe orange papaya has very little papain and is generally safe in small amounts.
+To be safe, many Indian families avoid papaya altogether until after delivery.